sibrash4/dongo/content/about/index.md

 {{< figure src="https://d11lwvehb4d05u.cloudfront.net/furman2.jpg" title="An elephant at sunset" >}}

-Currently, I am a student at [Furman University][1], where I am working towards a Bachelor of Science in Philosophy and Information Technology, with a concentration in Finance.
+I am a student at [￼Furman University￼][1], working towards a Bachelor of Science in Philosophy and Information Technology, with a concentration in Finance.

 ## Contact

 I'm always open to new opportunities and collaborations.
 You can reach me at [hello@sibrahim.co][2], or connect with me on [LinkedIn][3].

 Whether it's for a friendly chat or professional networking, I'm all ears and would love to hear from you!
-Feel free to book me through my link below.
+Feel free to book me through the link.

 {{< figure src="https://d11lwvehb4d05u.cloudfront.net/cover.jpg" title="An elephant at sunset" >}}